Bolivia election: Morales on course for outright win | DW | 24.10.2019

 Vote-counting has been slow since Sunday's election, resulting in nationwide protests.
 But after accusing opponents of attempting a coup, incumbent President Evo Morales now looks set for a fourth straight term.

-Morales posted a 10-point lead against main rival Carlos Mesa in the presidential election vote count, official data showed for the first time in the early hours of Thursday.
+Leftist incumbent Morales posted a 10-point lead over conservative rival Carlos Mesa in the presidential election vote count, official data showed for the first time in the early hours of Thursday.

-Opposition leaders, meanwhile, warned of fraud and international vote monitors expressed concern at an earlier unexplained daylong gap in reporting results.
+Opposition leaders, meanwhile, complained of fraud and international vote monitors expressed concern at an earlier unexplained day-long interruption in reporting results.

-Suspicions of electoral fraud rose when officials abruptly stopped releasing results from the quick count of votes hours after the polls closed Sunday with Morales topping the eight other candidates, but also falling several percentage points short of the threshold needed to avoid the first runoff in his nearly 14 years in power.
+Officials abruptly stopped releasing results from the quick count of votes hours after the polls closed Sunday with Morales leading the eight other candidates, but also falling several percentage points short of the threshold needed to avoid the first runoff in his nearly 14 years in power.

+The crisis was aggravated by the resignation of the vice president of the electoral council, Antonio Costas, who said he disagreed with the decision to interrupt transmission of the vote count.

 Region's longest-ruling leader